VSawyerHub/ProgramaONE_Challenges/README.md

 ```
 mvn spring-boot:run
 ```

+## 🔄 Features

+- Listing saved topics.
+- Details of saved topics.
+- Topic register.
+- Editing in the topic register.
+- Logical deletion of the topic record.

 > [!NOTE]
 > If you encounter problems with Maven when running the Hub Forum, install version `3.9.5`, which was used to build the project.